strengths-based

 Empowering Students through their Strengths

-We’ve written many posts about how SETS (Student Evaluation & Teaching System) helps you organize your program and get more funding, but it’s time for a little honesty: while SETS does all of that beautifully, that’s not really why educator Bill Rossi and the Merge team created SETS.
+We’ve written many posts about how SETS: Student Evaluation & Teaching System helps you organize your program and get more funding, but here’s the thing: while SETS does all of that beautifully, that’s not really why educator Bill Rossi and the Merge team created SETS.

 Truth be told, SETS was developed to disseminate Strengths-Based Education – to give teachers the tools they need to empower students to be the unique individuals they are.